computersarecool/respectrable/README.md

 	- The `channel` messages are messages for which there is a Max object in the patch (for better performance a limited number of live properties have [live.observers](https://docs.cycling74.com/max6/dynamic/c74_docs.html#live.observer) attached to them - see the following table).
 	- The `message` types are sent in response to an API call (see below examples)
 	- Both message types are sent on different ports to the destination(s) specified in `settings.json`
-- After initialization the current value for each observed property on each observed LOM object will be sent via OSC in the following format:
+- After initialization the current value for each observed property on each observed LOM object will be sent in a `channel` message in the following format:

-    `/canonical_path property value`
+    `/canonical_path [property, value]`

 	- `canonical_path` is the LOM canonical path with spaces replaced by `/`
 	- `property` is the first argument and is the `Name` of the property that is being observed